bhattgauravNIT/DSA/Advanced Data Structures/Graph/Notes/Notes.md

           mark it as visited
           push to queue
           Mark the dist array of the neighbour as +1 to that of the current vertex whose adjacency list we are iterating.

+      **Directed Graph:**

+      **Prob:**
+           Given an directed graph with weights and a source the task is to find the shortest distance for all the vertex from this source.

+      **Intution:**
+           We will do a toplogical sorting of the directed graph this will help us in attaing a toplogical sorted array or sequence of vertex in which all dependicies will be sorted so anything which has dependecny will pe present after the main vertex is processed or we will be getting a pattern in which a node 1 if present before node2 will resemble that node 2 is reaching from node1.

+            Now to this topological sorted list we will iterate over every index and for that vertex we will traverse over the adjacency list.

+            We will have a dist[] which will be Infinite for all and 0 for source.

+            If

+            dist[neighbour] > dist[currentVertex]+ weight(currentVertex,neighbour) we will update

+            dist[neighbour] = dist[currentVertex]+ weight(currentVertex,neighbour)

+      **Algo:**
+          The main method will fisrt call a method whcih will provide the topologocal sortred pattern of the graph.
+          Topological sorting can be attained via BFS or DFS.

+          Now we traverse through the toplogical sorted array and currentvertex = topological[i] ;

+          Now we will traverse over adjacencyList of currentVertex. adjacents  = adjacencyList[currentVertex]
+          for(adjacent of adjacents)
+          if(dist[neighbour] > dist[currentVertex]+ weight(currentVertex,neighbour) we will update
+           dist[neighbour] = dist[currentVertex]+ weight(currentVertex,neighbour)

+           dist is the answer.
+)